Horse Racing Classic

-Horse Racing Classic is a 1982 video game published by Tazumi Software.
+Horse Racing Classic is a video game for the Apple II published by Tazumi Software in 1982.

 Gameplay

 Horse Racing Classic is a game in which horse racing is simulated.

 Reception

 Barry Austin reviewed the game for Computer Gaming World, and stated that "HRC is a good horse racing simulation, a good teaching tool, and just a darn good party game.
 There have been several horse race games written for the Apple (most were little more than lo-res programming exercises), but HRC stands apart."